RaffaeleAprea/TreeMatrixSorting/README.md

- The main assumption  is that all same generation "brother" elements are unique, so that the recurring names in a column group refer to the same item
+ The main assumption  is that all same generation "brother" elements are unique, so that the recurring names in a column group refer to the same item.